-The contract rezone surfaced after an earlier Commission recommendation in favor of zoning the property commercial.
-How the deal was made while Council members were under the influence of the backside property owners, HPD.
+The contract rezone surfaced after an appeal to the Commission received favor of zoning the property commercial.
+However, it was made while Council members were under the influence of the backside property owner, HPD.
 Two PC members

 Vol. 11, No. 40